 It also seems quite obvious that greater depth of field is often greatly more important than diffraction.
 Diffraction is never a good thing, but in real life, this is of course a trade off of different properties.
 Very often depth of field can help tremendously more than diffraction hurts.
 When it's critical, depth of field should easily win.
 It seems obvious that (in some situations) sometimes stopping down to f/22 or more can give better than f/11 results.

 My goal is to point out that when you hear you should never go past about f/11 only because of some notion about pixels diffraction limit, that you can simply laugh and ignore it when and if you have a situation needing more depth of field.
 When it can obviously help so much, it seems dumb not to do it.
 The f/stops are provided on the lens to be used when it can help.
 Just try it both ways, and look at the results, and decide if the depth of field helps much more than the diffraction hurts.
 Of course, diffraction does hurt, a little.
 Of course, depth of field can help, often a lot, especially obvious when depth of field is limiting you.
 That is the purpose of those higher f/stops.
 But if you listen to the wrong information, you might be missing out on the proper tools.
 Try it, see what happens.
 Don't just walk away without knowing.

 A real world example of the actual evidence, ruler markings showing 1/16 inch rulings (about 1.6 mm).
-The last top partial mark is near 4 inches.
+The ruler length shown is about 4.2 to 5.5 inches.

 Falsely imagining that we ought to be limited to f/11 can be a real detriment to results.